evntd/fact/guides/versions/whats-up-with-all-these-versions.md

 The **storage version** describes the logical organization of the database on disk, including directories, file names, formats, and encoding schemes.
 It specifies how the system expects data to be arranged and accessed.

+## Operating System Version

+The **operating system version** identifies the OS and version under which the database was created or managed.
+It provides environmental context that can be useful for diagnostics, troubleshooting, and ensuring platform compatibility.

+## OTP Version

+The **OTP version** specifies the version of the Erlang/OTP runtime in use when the database was created or accessed.
+It ensures compatibility with runtime behaviors, libraries, and concurrency semantics that the system depends on.

+## Elixir Version

+The **Elixir version** identifies the version of the Elixir language runtime used by the Fact system.
+It provides context for language-level features, standard library behavior, and compilation semantics that may affect database operation or migration.